qiushiyan/overwatcher/readme.md

   -H 'accept: application/json'
 ```

-Below is a list of all available values for heroes, maps and stats.
-Note
+Below is a list of all available values ordered alphabetically for some
-that all values should be lowercase.
+query parameters.
+Note that all values should be lowercase.

 ### heroes

-(ordered alphabetically)

 -   `all heroes`
 -   `ana`